alshedivat/al-folio/_pages/about.md

 </p>

 <div class="caption">
-    Composite image of Galactic emissions as measured by the Planck satellite, it includes Dust, Synchrotron, Free-free and Carbon Monoxide line emission.
-Credit ESA/NASA/JPL-Caltech.
+    Composite image of Galactic emission as measured by the Planck satellite.
+Different colors represent dust, synchrotron, free-free, and carbon monoxide line emission.
+Credit: ESA/NASA/JPL-Caltech.
 </div>

-The purpose of the PanExperiment Galactic Science Group is to gather expertise across all Cosmic Microwave Background experiments, provide a central hub to coordinate joint efforts across experiments and in collaboration with scientists studying the Milky Way.
+The purpose of the Pan-Experiment Galactic Science Group is to pool expertise from researchers interested in using cosmic microwave background experiments to study the Milky Way.
+The group operates as a virtual meeting space for scientists that work across various CMB experiments, as well as other interstellar medium experts.
+Our focus is on the astrophysics of the Milky Way, including star formation, interstellar turbulence and magnetism, dust physics, cosmic ray radiation and propagation, and the multi-phase structure of the interstellar medium.
+We seek in particular to broaden the science yield of the sensitive, multi-frequency millimeter wavelength polarimetry provided by CMB experiments.
+We also draw upon the group expertise to build publicly available models of Galactic emission for use by the broader community.

 Current focus
 -------------